yusufsumerrr/MPU6050-Sensor-Fusion-Complementary-Filter/README.md

 ---

-7.The raw accelerometer and gyroscope data have been read from the MPU6050 sensor.
+7. The raw accelerometer and gyroscope data have been read from the MPU6050 sensor.
 The next objective is to use these raw measurements to obtain the ``Euler angles (Roll, Pitch, Yaw),``which describe the system’s orientation in space.
 These three angles represent the rotation of a rigid body about its three principal axes around its center of mass.

 ![Airplane_control_Roll_Pitch_Yaw (1)](https://github.com/user-attachments/assets/47011d33-7899-4b49-b2c7-b3fe929cafe9)